How to Manage Construction Change Orders and Keep Pace With Schedule?

 Moreover, document all the changes made with the new change order.
 Doing this will help builders monitor and track the changes efficiently.

-Keeping corporate documents and project-related stuff on a single platform will guarantee that team members, stakeholders, subs, and everyone involved in the project always have access to the right documents and their recent versions.
+Keeping corporate documents, selections, and project-related stuff on a single platform will guarantee that team members, stakeholders, subs, and everyone involved in the project always have access to the right documents and their recent versions.

 Be Open to Making Changes